-

 ,

-Windows will start AlwaysUp and your application after all the "regular" automatic services have been started.
+Windows will start AlwaysUp and your application only after starting all the "regular" automatic services.

-In practice, this means that your application will be started 1-2 minutes after the computer has started,
+In practice, this means that your application will start a couple of minutes after the computer boots — after

 -